ddc-java/ddc-day-book/content/formatting.md

 To ensure that the theme recognizes a multi-language group correctly:

-* All blocks in the group should be consecutive.
+* All blocks in the group must be consecutive.

-* All blocks in the group should have the same `data-lang-group` value.
+* All blocks in the group must have the same `data-lang-group` value.

-* Each block should have a `data-lang-label` value appropriate for the displayed language or format (or omitting it should correctly detect it).
+* Each block must have a `data-lang-label` value appropriate for the displayed language or format.

-If there are multiple, separate groups of block-level elements with `data-lang-group` specified in accompanying IALs on the same page, language selection will be synchronized across elements.
+If there are multiple, separate groups of block-level elements with `data-lang-group` specified in accompanying IALs on the same page, language selection will be synchronized across groups.
 For example, below the code blocks shown above, we might have these unordered lists:

 ```markdown
 ##### What to notice